 Treatment for PTSD can involve both medication and counseling with the goal of reducing symptoms to help the patient cope and make daily life manageable.
 Psychotherapy can be used with both the patient and the family to teach new coping skills and to help work through the symptoms of PTSD.
 Patients that attend individual, group, and family therapies have better outcomes than patients that attend individual therapy or do not seek treatment at all.
 Medications may include serotonin inhibitors (SSRIs) such as Paxil, Celexa, Luvox, Prozac, and Zoloft; and tricyclic antidepressants such as Elavil and Doxepin, mood stabilizers such as Depakote and Lamictal, and atypical antipsychotics such as Seroquel and Abilify are sometimes used to control feelings of anxiety.
 Blood pressure medicines such as prazosin or propranolol are also sometimes used to control nightmares.

-Related Articles: Parents Mental Health, Foster care, Addictions, and Prisons, Our Words Matter., BioEthics of using Stem Cells, Cloning, Genetic Enhancements, Brain Machine Interfaces, and rapidly growing technological advances in science, Think it won’t happen to you?
+Related Articles: What we have learned from PTSD Parents Mental Health, Foster care, Addictions, and Prisons, Our Words Matter., BioEthics of using Stem Cells, Cloning, Genetic Enhancements, Brain Machine Interfaces, and rapidly growing technological advances in science, Think it won’t happen to you?
 Mom, who got $9.6M in same case, daughter sued Orange County.
 A look at the Right To Lie Case., Divorcing millennial parents choosing to keep their children in their homes by Birdnesting.